 We maintain a defined contribution 401(k) plan available to eligible employees.
 Employee contributions are voluntary and are determined on an individual basis, limited to the maximum amount allowable under federal tax regulations.
 In April 2015, our Board of Directors approved a policy, beginning on June 1, 2015, to match employee contributions equal to 50% of the participant's contribution of up to a maximum of 6% of the participant's annual salary.
-We made discretionary contributions totaling \$0.2 million, \$0.2 million and \$0.1 million during the years ended December 31, 2017, 2016 and 2015, respectively.
+We made discretionary contributions totaling \$0.2 million during each of the years ended December 31, 2018, 2017 and 2016, respectively.